conradakunga/Blog/_posts/2025-05-25-designing-building-packaging-a-scalable-testable-net-open-source-component-part-20-amazon-s3-storage.md

 We then go on to implement the various methods of the `IStorageEngine` interface.

-First, a method that checks if a given fileID exists in a specified container:
+First, a method that checks if a given `FileID` exists in a specified `bucket`:

 ```c#
 private async Task<bool> FileExistsAsync(Guid fileId, string containerName,